appdrones/page_record/README.md

 ```

 ###specifying the attributes
-When you define you page class as a subclass of {PageRecord::Base}, it automagicaly looks for a host class.
+When you define you page class as a subclass of [PageRecord::Base](http://rubydoc.info/github/appdrones/page_record/Base), it automagicaly looks for a host class.
 To get the name of your host class, PageRecord removes the `Page` part of you class name and tries to use that class as a host class.

 Example: